arv020/DSC232R_WESAD_Project/README.md

 **Model 6: Sensor Data + Survey + PANAS Questionnaire Data (XGBoost)**

-Model 6 which is our best and final model builds on our previous work  y applying XGBoost to all our data-sensor readings, survey answers, and psychological questionnaires to classify the four emotional states.
+Model 6 which is our best and final model builds on our previous work by applying XGBoost to all our data-sensor readings, survey answers, and psychological questionnaires to classify the four emotional states.
 This approach outperformed all earlier models achieving the highest multiclass test accuracy of 82%, with strong and balanced performance across all classes.

 Feature importance analysis from XGBoost revealed that a mix of physiological factors (recent illness status, height, weight, and right-hand dominance) and behavioral variables (like sports participation and coffee consumption) were especially predictive for affective state classification.
 The confusion matrix and classification report indicated that Model 6 improved recall and precision for most classes, particularly narrowing the performance gap for states like Amusement that were challenging from previous models.